 How does the YMCA manage to have such diverse and tailored offerings for each community it is in, and still be consistent with the overall global brand?

 How does it manage reputational risks when it deals with so many audiences, many of which kids, and with so many staff and volunteers?

 Who can benefit from listening in:

 The YMCA brand is a great example to look at as it has faced many challenges that brands, for profit or not, are still facing today.
-The ability to change and adapt with the times and be compelling to different audiences.
+The ability to change and adapt to the times and be compelling to different audiences.
 The power to attract audiences and harness support.
 And the skill to allow for flexibility in each community while still remain consistent and strengthening the global brand.

-In this episode I speak with ken Lima-Coelho, Vice President of Community Engagement with the YMCA Calgary.
+In this episode, I speak with ken Lima-Coelho, Vice President of Community Engagement with the YMCA Calgary.
 Ken tells us why investing in the brand is so important for the YMCA and what exactly are they doing locally and globally to strengthen the brand.

 Key takeaways from this episode: